nusdbsystem/singa-auto/README.md

     bash scripts/kubernetes/start.sh
     ```

-  To completely destroy  SINGA-AUTO's stack:
+  To completely destroy  SINGA-Auto's stack:

    if use docker swarm mode, use this script: